 Dance Staff

-The Secretary/Treasurers, due to the nature of their services which prevents them from dancing approximately half of each evening's dance, are admitted free at regular dances.
+The Treasurers, due to the nature of their services which prevents them from dancing approximately half of each evening's dance, are admitted free at regular dances.

 Life Membership

 Club members upon completing 15 years of membership in the Rollin' Wheels Square Dance Club shall be given a life membership in the club.
 Life members will have the same responsibilities and privileges of other members but the payment of annual dues will no longer be required.
 The annual insurance fees must still be paid by dancing life members.
-Past club rosters will be used to determine club membership years.
 Life membership badges will be presented at the Anniversary dance each year as appropriate.

-Note
+Amendments

-The following is an explanation of standing rules, taken from Roberts Rules of Order, a manual of Parliamentary Procedure.
-Standing rules can be adopted by the majority vote at any meeting.
-After being adopted they cannot be modified at the same session, except by consideration.
-At any future session they can be suspended, modified or rescinded by a majority vote.
-Standing rules comprise of the rules set by our club which have been adopted like ordinary resolutions without previous notice as required for the By Laws, consequently future sessions of the club are at liberty to terminate them whenever they please.
+the Standing Rules can be suspended, modified or rescinded by a majority vote of the Executive Board at an Executive Board meeting, or by a majority vote of the membership at a general membership meeting.
+Standing rules comprise of the rules set by our club which have been adopted like ordinary resolutions without previous notice as required for the By Laws, consequently future sessions of either of the Executive Board or the general membership are at liberty to terminate or modify them whenever they please.
 No standing rule may be adopted which conflicts with our Constitution and By Laws.